-One core course with two related electives grounded within one of the eight specialization focus areas and an advanced clinical specific internship provide the student with the basic understanding of theoretically grounded clinical practice and its terminology, the complexities of building and maintaining effective therapeutic relationships, ethical and cultural considerations, and bridging individual clinical practice with social justice and advocacy, all of which are important considerations for today’s clinical professional.
+One core course with two related electives grounded within one of the seven specialization focus areas and an advanced clinical specific internship provide the student with the basic understanding of theoretically grounded clinical practice and its terminology, the complexities of building and maintaining effective therapeutic relationships, ethical and cultural considerations, and bridging individual clinical practice with social justice and advocacy, all of which are important considerations for today’s clinical professional.
 The MSW graduate with this specialization will be able to recognize the interpersonal complexities within clinical practice in order to work towards healing the individual as well as encouraging social reforms that support well-being for all populations.

 - Two elective courses from one of the eight focus areas (6 semester hours)

 - One Advanced Clinical Field Placement (600 hours)

 Aging and Older Adult Mental Health: As the age of many in our society advances, the mental health of older adults is a growing concern.
 This focus encourages student growth towards critical clinical awareness in issues that aging creates and which older adults face on a daily basis.
 Students with this focus will gain a competitive position aimed directly at clinically serving older adults in a variety of settings including private practice as well as within community mental health service agencies.

 Brief Therapeutic Interventions: This focus prepares the advanced student to employ brief therapeutic methods in psychotherapy as well as the ability to practice clinically in a variety of short-term clinical direct practice settings such as crisis centers, retreat centers and business settings.
 Graduates with this specialized focus will be able to employ short-term interventive strategies with a clear understanding of related clinical theory and psychodynamic processes.